MapColonies/maps-playground/README.md

 - ITEMS_STALE - The time in seconds to keep stale items in the cache.
 - PUBLIC_CATALOG_HREF - Path for the catalog application.
 - PUBLIC_DEVPORTAL_HREF - Path for the developer portal.
+- PUBLIC_PUZZLE_HREF - Path for the puzzle application.

 ## Configurations